United States v. Google LLC (2020)

 United States v.
 Google LLC is an ongoing federal antitrust case brought by the United States Department of Justice (DOJ) against Google LLC on October 20, 2020.
-The suit alleges that Google has violated the Sherman Antitrust Act of 1890 through anti-competitive behavior in the search engine and search advertising markets.
+The suit alleges that Google has violated the Sherman Antitrust Act of 1890 by illegally monopolizing the search engine and search advertising markets, most notably on Android devices, as well as with Apple and mobile carriers.

+The case was heard starting in September 2023 in the District Court for the District of Columbia with judge Amit Mehta presiding.
+Mehta ruled in August 2024, finding that Google held a monopoly on their search engine technology, and illegally used that position in securing Google's position with mobile device and website partners.
+On the day of the ruling, Google president of global affairs Kent Walker said in a written statement that the company intended to appeal the decision.

-The lawsuit has been described as the most important federal antitrust lawsuit since United States v.
-Microsoft Corp. was launched in 1998.
-The case is expected to go to trial in September 2023.
+The lawsuit was initially described as a "blockbuster antitrust trial", and has been widely described as one of the most important federal antitrust lawsuit against a high-tech company since the United States v.
+Microsoft Corp. case in 1998.
+Legal commentators anticipate that there will likely be an appeal, regardless of how the case is decided.
+The outcome of the case is considered to have a potential bearing on the subsequently-filed federal antitrust suits against fellow "Big Tech" companies Meta Platforms, Amazon, and Apple.
+The DOJ filed a second antitrust lawsuit against Google over the company's advertising market practices in 2023.

+In September 2025, Mehta ruled that Google would not be required to divest of Chrome or Android, but would be barred from including search in exclusive contracts and required to share some data with competitors.
+This was celebrated by the DOJ but was also described as a win for Google.

 Background

 The rapid growth of the U.S. tech industry in the 1990s led to concerns about potential for anti-competitive behavior in the sector.
 This ultimately led to the federal government launching an antitrust suit against Microsoft, alleging that the company unfairly hindered competition.

-In the 2010s, concerns about potential anti-competitive behavior by "Big Tech" (Google, Apple, Amazon, Facebook) companies were became subject to lawmaker scrutiny.
+In the 2010s, concerns about potential anti-competitive behavior by "Big Tech" (Google, Apple, Amazon, Meta) companies became subject to lawmaker scrutiny.
 On October 6, 2020, the Democratic majority staff on the House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law released a nearly 450-page report following a 16-month long investigation concluding that the companies wield "monopoly power".